 Note: If you close or switch your shell, you’ll need to run the export command again.

-Load the Framework: Utilize a deep learning framework like TensorFlow or PyTorch to load your chosen system.
+Load the Framework: Utilize a library like torchvision to load your chosen model.
 For example:

 from torchvision import models